Cramer's Lightning Round: I Like Juniper Networks - NewsBreak

 CNBC's Jim Cramer on Tuesday reminded investors to pay close attention to the scope of an analyst's calls.
 He used recent notes on Advanced Micro Devices to illustrate his point.
 CNBC's Jim Cramer on Tuesday reminded investors to pay close attention to the scope of an analyst's calls.
 "In the...

-Stock futures fell in early trading on Wednesday as traders pored through the latest batch of corporate earnings.
-Futures on the Dow Jones Industrial Average futures slipped 174 points, or 0.4%.
-Nasdaq-100 futures shed 1.3%, and S&P 500 futures fell 0.7%.
-Shares of Microsoft dropped 2%.
-Initially shares rose after...
+Stock futures fell on Wednesday after the latest batch of corporate earnings intensified concerns over how some of the largest U.S. companies are faring as rates rise and recession fears mount.
+Futures on the Dow Jones Industrial Average futures declined by 290 points, or 0.85%.
+Nasdaq-100 futures shed 1.6%, and...

 Stocks Making the Biggest Moves Midday: 3M, Paccar, Bed Bath & Beyond, AMD and More